LiorKogan/V1/README.md

 Copyright © 2017-2023 [Lior Kogan](https://www.linkedin.com/in/liorkogan) (koganlior1 [at] gmail [dot] com)

----
+V1 is a trademark of Lior Kogan.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Commercial licenses and software tools are also available.
-V1 is a trademark of Lior Kogan.
+Commercial licenses and software tools are also available from Lior Kogan.

 ![CC](https://upload.wikimedia.org/wikipedia/commons/1/12/Cc-by-nc-sa_icon.svg)

+---

 This page contains the description and the specifications of the V1 language.
 This content is periodically released in [arXiv](https://arxiv.org/abs/1710.04470).